dahomita/foicedetect/README.md

 FoiceDetect has been recognized in the following tracks in Nosu AI Hackathon:
 - Cybersecurity Track (WithSandra) - $325
-- This Project Is Awesome!
+- Super Awesome Cool Prize
 ---

 Built with ❤️ by the FoiceDetect Team